dictionaria/pydictionaria/docs/intro-commandline.md

     bob@work-pc:/$

 If you are unsure, where to go next, it might be helpful to look at the contents of the current folder.
-To do so, run the `ls` ('list directory content') command.
+To do so, run the `ls` (‘list directory content’) command.

     bob@work-pc:~/Desktop$ ls